-Wonderful relaxing and Therapeutic Massage is now available at Atlanta Colonic & Massage
+Wonderfully relaxing Therapeutic Massage is now available at Atlanta Colonic & Massage

 Click here to see our Massage prices!

-As millions can attest, massage helps relieve the stress and tension of everyday living that can lead to disease and illness.
-Massage is one of the oldest, simplest forms of healing, and is a system of various types of touch therapies which manipulate the body to relieve pain, relax and tone the muscles.
-Massage works on soft tissues (muscles, tendons, and ligaments), largely affects those muscles just under the skin, and may also reach the deeper layers of muscle and possibly even the organs themselves.
-All of the techniques are used to stimulate blood circulation, assist the circulatory-lymphatic system, repattern musculoskeletal structure, calm the nervous system, and improve the elimination of waste throughout the body.
-In fact, massage therapy positively influences your overall health and well-being.
+Anyone can claim to provide massage, but at Atlanta Colonic & Massage, all of our providers are professionally licensed massage therapists with year of training and experience.
+Massage is one of the oldest, simplest forms of healing, and is a system of various types of touch therapies which manipulate the body to relieve pain, relax and tone the soft tissues (muscles, tendons, and ligaments).
+Techniques used also stimulate blood circulation, assist the circulatory-lymphatic system, repattern musculoskeletal structure, calm the nervous system, and improve the elimination of waste throughout the body.
+In fact, massage therapy can positively influences your overall health and well-being.

 What types of massages are available at Atlanta Colonic & Massage?

 At ACM you can receive a personalized integrated massage session designed to relax your mind and body for as little as 15 minutes or as long as 2 hours.
 The therapist typically uses Swedish massage, neuromuscular therapy, and assisted stretching.
 Enjoy a detoxifying spa day at Atlanta Colonic & Massage!
 Schedule a massage before or after your colon hydrotherapy session.
 There are advantages to both courses of therapy.
 Massage stimulates circulation in the body and stirs up metabolic wastes which appear to be readily removed by colonics or Ionic Foot Spa.